fedepaol/fedepaol.github.io/source/_posts/2015-09-13-testing-rxjava-observables-subscriptions.markdown

     /* Your tests here */
 }
 ```

+Note that since RxAndroid does not come with a reset method, the overriding of the scheduler must be done once for all the tests.

 This, together with a non blocking observable (for instance by replacing your long taking observable with a mocked `Observable.just()`) will make our test synchronous.